Sed9yDataBank/Katsue-IT-Lab/README.md

 # Katsue IT Lab Web Application
->  Katsue IT Lab Is A Project Launched By Katsue Information Company, As A Business, Katsue Needs More "Persistent" Present Online.
+>  Katsue It Lab is a project launched for Katsue company specialized in information technology, as a business company, Katsue needed more "persistent" present online.

 ## Table of contents
 * [General info](#general-info)